l0k9j/webversity/content/p/actions/privacy-tips.md

 most for-profit organisations collect and exploit your data;
 * Use privacy-first alternatives such as Signal or Telegram;
-* Any message you send can potentially be recorded, leaked or used against you, so if you have anything sensitive to say it might be easier to think twice before sending.
+* Any message you send can potentially be recorded, leaked or used against you, so if you have anything sensitive to say/send it might be best to think twice before sending.
 Discrete face-to-face conversations are more forgiving;

+## Mobile

+* limit the number of native apps.
+Remove all junk or rarely used apps from your phone.
+Many services (e.g. news) have very good web equivalent;
+* also review all your iOS or Android settings from time to time;
+* don't give away you mobile number to companies unless it's absolutely necessary.
+It's a pain to change number, once its leaked to careless parties it can fall into any hand and be used to identify you or pester you;